Wake up to the value of hotel alarm clocks

 - Learn more about Brandstand hotel alarm clocks

-This revolves around a key question: what do guests want from an alarm clock?
-Or rather, what DON’T guests want?
-For a start, they don’t want a gadget that swallows up a lot of space on a bedside table, which is why the Cubie range of digital alarm clocks from Brandstand are designed to be compact.
+So, what do guests want from an alarm clock?
+Or rather, what is it that guests DON’T want?
+For a start, they don’t want a gadget that swallows up a lot of space on a bedside table.
+It’s why Brandstand’s Cubie digital alarm clocks are designed to be compact.
 Hoteliers will undoubtedly appreciate the small 3.5-inch footprint of the CubieWink, which is perfectly scaled for the ever-shrinking nightstand.

 Guests also don’t want a clock that takes up a valuable power outlet next to the bed, forcing them to unplug it just to charge a smartphone.

-Another good example of specific solutions for the hotel environment is the Bluetooth functionality incorporated into the Brandstand CubieBlue.
-This enables guests to connect and play their own music via the speaker built into the base of the unit – an added extra that helps them personalise their room and feel more at home.
+Speaking of extra devices, another good example of specific solutions for the hotel environment is the Bluetooth functionality that’s incorporated into the Brandstand CubieBlue.
+This enables guests to connect and play their own music via the speaker built into the base of the unit – an added extra that helps them personalize their room and feel more at home.

-Designed for the hospitality industry
+Designed for the hotel industry

 Wake up to the value of a Brandstand hotel alarm clock.